 - frequent dieting without long-term weight loss

 that may have occurred due to frequent overeating.
-However, a mental health professional will usually make the eating
+A mental health professional will usually make the eating

-The Diagnostic and Statistical Manual of Mental Disorders, published by the American Psychiatric Association, lists specific criteria that you must be meet to be diagnosed with binge eating disorder.
-These criteria include:
+published by the American Psychiatric Association, lists specific criteria that you must meet to be diagnosed with binge eating

 - recurrent episodes of binge eating

 large amounts despite lack of hunger, eating alone, feeling guilty after eating

 - concern about binge eating

 least twice per week over six months

 purging may warrant a bulimia diagnosis)

-If you start binging on occasion and are concerned, it is important to take steps to prevent the issue from becoming
+If you start bingeing on occasion and are concerned, it’s important to take steps to prevent the issue from becoming

 - Associate with people of varying sizes.